vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 I wore my KN95 mask while in the downtown Berkeley area but not for most of the trip walking back and forth.

+## Sunday June 6

+In the evening, I went to the Laundry Room, a laundromat on Sacramento Street, to do my heavy laundry (sheets etc.).
+I used the washer between around 5:50 PM and 6:15 PM.

+I wore a KN95 mask while in the laundromat and while walking to and from it on Sacramento Street, but not during the rest of my journey.